 Results of Reincarnation Studies

-This topic has been studied by numerous scientists who belong to various academic institutions from all over the world, so in the interest of a short on-line read, choosing which studies/examples to share can be a difficult process, given how many of them exist.
-Worldwide, more than twenty-five hundred specific cases have been examined in great detail, more so where these notions are more culturally accepted (in the East), although cases have been documented on every single continent.
-For this reason, if you are interested in this topic from a scientific standpoint, we suggest you further your own research beyond what you read here.
+This topic has been studied by numerous scientists from various academic institutions around the world, so in the interest of keeping this article brief, I will only touch upon a few examples.
+Worldwide, more than twenty-five hundred specific cases have been examined in great detail.
+Countries in which such concepts are more culturally accepted, such as in Eastern regions, tend to take their study more seriously, although cases have been documented on every single continent.
+For this reason, if you are interested in this topic from a scientific standpoint, we suggest you do your own research beyond what you read here.

-One great example comes from University of Virginia psychiatrist Jim Tucker, who in 2008 published a review of cases suggestive of reincarnation in the Journal Explore.
+One great example comes from University of Virginia psychiatrist Jim Tucker, who published a review of cases suggestive of reincarnation in the journal Explore in 2008.

 In the article, he describes a typical reincarnation case, where subjects start reporting a past life experience.
-One common denominator of these cases is that they all involve children, with the average age being 35 months when subjects begin to report their experiences.
-The experiences reported are often detailed and extensive, and Tucker points out that many of these children show strong emotional involvement when speaking about their claims, some cry and beg to be taken to what they say is their previous family.
-Others show intense anger.
+One common denominator of these cases is that they all involve children, with the average age when subjects begin to report their experiences being 35 months.
+The experiences reported are often detailed and extensive, and Tucker points out that many of these children show strong emotional involvement when speaking about their claims.
+Some cry and beg to be taken to what they say is their previous family, while others show intense anger.

 “The subjects usually stop making their past-life statements by the age of six to seven, and most seem to lose the purported memories.
 That is the age when children start school and begin having more experiences in the current life, as well as when they tend to lose their early childhood memories.” (source)

-One example Tucker describes, an American case, is of a child named Sam Taylor, who was a year and a half old when:
+One example Tucker describes is of an American child named Sam Taylor, who was 18 months old when he began describing his past life:

-Again, this is one of hundreds of cases.
-Children have also been taken to their previous families, and described qualities and characteristics of them and their past life about which there is no possible way the child could know.
+Again, this is just one of hundreds of cases.
+Children have also been taken to their previous families, where they described their qualities and characteristics, as well as details of their past life together.
 Here is another specific case that was examined by Dr. Tucker that we wrote about a couple of months ago.
 And there are plenty more to choose from.